aws/amazon-documentdb-jdbc-driver/src/markdown/setup/setup.md

    are required while the others are optional.
 Descriptions for each parameter can be found in the [JDBC connection string](connection-string.md) documentation.
 As an example, the image below is equivalent to the connection string:
-   `jdbc:documentdb://localhost:27019/test?tls=true&tlsAllowInvalidHostnames=true&scanMethod=random&scanLimit=1000&loginTimeoutSec=0&readPreference=primary&retryReads=true`
+   `jdbc:documentdb://localhost:27019/test?tls=true&tlsAllowInvalidHostnames=true&scanMethod=random&scanLimit=1000&loginTimeoutSec=0&readPreference=primary&retryReads=true&schemaName=_default`
-   with username and password passed separately in a properties file.
+   with username and password passed separately in a properties collection.
 1. Click the **Sign In** button.

 ![Tableau login dialog](tableau-login.png)